NikUstimenko/acoustic_tm_comsol/README.md

 As computation object, all of the examples use either a sphere or an infinitely extended cylinder defined by `r_obj`.
 Change the geometry or the parameters to your liking.

+There are two types of the models based on the incident field formulation.

+### Background field

+### Fast sweep models

 In the first study the actual solutions of the scattering problems are calculated.
 A frequency sweep is assumed per default.
 Adjust it to your needs.
 You can define additionally other parametric sweeps.
 Run the first study manually, if needed.